 Further your research and study in a flexible, interdisciplinary program that delves into a myriad of topics concerning land resource management, watershed management and ecology.

-Land Resources and Environmental Sciences – Professional Master of Science (M.S.), Fully Online
+Environmental Sciences – Professional Master of Science (M.S.), Fully Online

-In Montana State’s professional Master’s of Science in Land Resources and Environmental Sciences, available fully online, candidates are able to tailor a program to suit their needs across a variety of disciplinary interests in land resources and ecology.
+In Montana State’s professional Master’s of Science in Environmental Sciences, available fully online, candidates are able to tailor a program to suit their needs across a variety of disciplinary interests in land resources and ecology.
 Through integrated, multi-disciplinary coursework and independent study, students will gain a more in-depth understanding of landscapes at multiple scales, as well as how to manage those landscapes given current issues.
 Candidates will have the opportunity to design projects that build further understanding of principles and processes important to land resources and environmental sciences, with opportunities for direct ties to management.

 The Land Resources and Environmental Sciences graduate program also has a thesis option available as well on the Montana State University – Bozeman campus.

-Land Resources and Environmental Sciences alumni Jennifer Malavasi '18 and Leewood Oakley '18 completed their online degree while working for SWCA Environmental Consultants, often completing assignments for the program while in the field, whether that meant inside the cab of a Ford F-250 or hunkered by the wheels of an ATV during some precious downtime in the area surrounding Medicine Bow, Wyoming.
+Environmental Sciences alumni Jennifer Malavasi '18 and Leewood Oakley '18 completed their online degree while working for SWCA Environmental Consultants, often completing assignments for the program while in the field, whether that meant inside the cab of a Ford F-250 or hunkered by the wheels of an ATV during some precious downtime in the area surrounding Medicine Bow, Wyoming.

 Learn With Flexibility